Cavender-Bares-Lab/Data-management-lab/docs/user-guide/user_guide.md

 #### Step 2 - Let’s get familiar with Mkdocs.

-In non-technical words, this webpage is composted by two elements: the structure and the documentation.
+In non-technical words, this webpage is composed of two elements: the structure and the documentation.

 -   The structure refers to the online appearance of the documentation,